jeffbski/redux-logic/docs/api.md

 ## Advanced Usage

+### dispatch and return (when dispatchReturn:true) handling of process hook

+When you call your process hook `dispatch` function with a value or when you return a value from the process hook (when `dispatchReturn:true` or omitting dispatch/done in process hook):

+ - `undefined` - nothing will be dispatched
+ - `Error` - check failType OR if has `type`, dispatch it, otherwise wrap with UNHANDLED_LOGIC_ERROR action with the error as the `payload`.
+ - `Promise` - once promise resolves or rejects, apply the rules:
+   - resolving - check successType OR if truthy dispatch
+   - rejecting - check failType OR handle as Error
+ - `Observable` - as observable emits next or error, apply the rules:
+   - next - check successType OR if truthy dispatch
+   - error - check failType OR handle as Error
+ - `null` - check successType OR dispatch nothing
+ - `Object`, `Function`, or anything else truthy - check successType OR dispatch

+The processOptions section next explain how successType and/or failType options can wrap your values into an action object.

+### processOptions - influencing process hook

+Simplifying code by declaring additional properties in processOptions.

+ - `dispatchReturn` - the returned value of the process function will be dispatched or if it is a promise or observable then the resolve, reject, or observable values will be dispatched applying any successType or failType logic if defined.
+Default is determined by arity of process fn, `true` if dispatch not provided, `false` otherwise.
+Most users will simply omit or include dispatch/done in the process hook to enable or disable this property.
+[Details](https://github.com/jeffbski/redux-logic/blob/master/docs/api.md#dispatch---multi-dispatching-and-process-variable-signature)

+ - `successType` - dispatch this action type using contents of dispatch as the payload (also would work with with promise or observable).
+You may alternatively provide an action creator function to use instead and it will receive the value as only parameter.
+Default: `undefined`.
+   - if successType is a string action type
+     - create action using successType and provide value as payload. ex: with `successType:'FOO'`, result would be `{ type: 'FOO', payload: value }`

+   - if successType is an action creator fn receiving the value as only parameter
+     - use the return value from the action creator fn for dispatching ex: `successType: x => ({ type: 'FOO', payload: x })`
+     - if the action creator fn returns a falsey value like undefined then nothing will be dispatched.
+This allows your action creator to control whether something is actually dispatched based on the value provided to it.

+ - `failType` - dispatch this action type using contents of error as the payload, sets error: true (would also work for rejects of promises or error from observable).
+You may alternatively provide an action creator function to use instead which will receive the error as the only parameter.
+Default: `undefined`.
+   - if failType is a string action type
+     - create action using failType, provide value as the payload, and set error to true. ex: with `failType:'BAR'`, result would be `{ type: 'BAR', payload: errorValue, error: true }`

+   - if failType is an action creator function receiving the error value as its only parameter
+     - use the return value from the action creator fn for dispatching. ex: `failType: x => ({ type: 'BAR', payload: x, error: true })`
+     - if the action creator fn returns a falsey value like undefined then nothing will be dispatched.
+This allows your action creator to control whether something is actually dispatched based on teh value provided to it.

+The successType and failType would enable clean code, where you can simply return a promise or observable that resolves to the payload and rejects on error.
+The resulting code doesn't have to deal with dispatch and actions directly.

+ - `dispatchMultiple` - Normally this is set automatically based on the arity of the function provided as the process hook.
+This governs whether process expects a single or multiple dispatches.
+[Details](https://github.com/jeffbski/redux-logic/blob/master/docs/api.md#dispatch---multi-dispatching-and-process-variable-signature).
+It is likely that a future version of redux-logic will drop the single dispatch mode to prevent confusion and misuse after which case this property will no longer be needed.

 ### Additional properties available to execution hooks

 The first argument of each execution phase hook, `depObj`, contains any dependencies that were supplied to the createLogicMiddleware command as well as built-in properties.